2024-2026 Undergraduate Catalog

 By the time of graduation, students will have demonstrated:

-- An ability to identify, formulate, and solve broadly-defined technical or scientific problems by applying knowledge of mathematics and science and/or technical topics to areas relevant to the discipline.
+- an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

-- An ability to communicate effectively with a range of audiences.
+- an ability to communicate effectively with a range of audiences.

-- An ability to understand ethical and professional responsibilities and the impact of technical and/or scientific solutions in global, economic, environmental, and societal contexts.
+- an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

 Requirements for the Transportation Systems Engineering, B.S.
 Degree: